Biden officials fret that Israeli response to Iran’s attack may trigger wider war

 Some top U.S. officials are worried that Israel may respond hastily to Iran’s unprecedented drone and missile attacks and provoke a wider regional conflict that the U.S. could get dragged into.

-President Joe Biden, who has publicly reinforced his administration’s “ironclad” commitment to Israel’s defense, has privately expressed concern that Israeli Prime Minister Benjamin Netanyahu is trying to drag Washington into a broader conflict, according to three people familiar with his comments.
+President Joe Biden, who has publicly reinforced his administration’s “ironclad” commitment to Israel’s defense, has privately expressed concern that Israeli Prime Minister Benjamin Netanyahu is trying to drag Washington into a broader conflict, three people familiar with his comments said.

-A senior administration official told NBC News that Biden told Netanyahu in a call Saturday night that the U.S. will not participate in offensive operations against Iran, and that Israel should not respond by retaliating against Iran.
+A senior administration official said Biden told Netanyahu in a call Saturday night that the U.S. will not participate in offensive operations against Iran and that Israel should not respond by retaliating against Iran.

-Iran’s retaliatory attack on Saturday — which swarmed Israeli airspace with hundreds of drones and missiles, while causing relatively limited damage — was unprecedented, but calibrated to show deterrence without provoking an all-out war, according to experts who spoke to NBC News.
+Iran’s retaliatory attack Saturday — which swarmed Israeli airspace with hundreds of drones and missiles while causing relatively limited damage — was unprecedented but calibrated to show deterrence without provoking an all-out war, according to experts who spoke to NBC News.

 Within hours of the strike, Maj.
 Gen. Mohammad Bagheri, the chief of staff of the Iranian armed forces, issued a statement saying the attack had “concluded and we are not willing to continue it.”

-An Israeli official in the Prime Minister’s office told NBC News Sunday that “Israel is going to consult with all its partners but ultimately it’s Israel’s decision as to what the response will be.”
+An Israeli official in the prime minister’s office told NBC News on Sunday that “Israel is going to consult with all its partners, but ultimately it’s Israel’s decision as to what the response will be.”

-U.S. officials had anticipated a response from Iran since Israel’s April 1 bombing of an Iranian diplomatic compound in Damascus.
-They raised questions not just about the severity of the threat, but how Israel would respond given an overall military strategy that a senior administration official and a senior defense official, referencing internal conversations, have characterized in interviews with NBC News as poorly considered, “frenetic” and with the potential to be “catastrophically escalatory.”
+U.S. officials had expected a response from Iran since Israel’s April 1 bombing of an Iranian diplomatic compound in Damascus.
+They raised questions about not just the severity of the threat but also how Israel would respond given an overall military strategy that a senior administration official and a senior defense official, referring to internal conversations, have characterized in interviews as poorly considered and “frenetic” and with the potential to be “catastrophically escalatory.”

-“I don’t think they had a strategy,” the senior administration official told NBC News about Israel’s bombing of Iran’s diplomatic compound in Damascus.
+“I don’t think they had a strategy,” the senior administration official said about Israel’s bombing of Iran’s diplomatic compound in Damascus.
 “The Israelis don’t always make the best strategic decisions.”

-Israel views Iran as an existential threat and has clashed with previous U.S. administrations on how to handle the regime, which doesn’t officially recognize the Jewish state.
-Most notably, Netanyahu openly lobbied against President Barack Obama’s landmark 2015 nuclear deal with Iran, which his successor Donald Trump pulled out of.
+Israel views Iran as an existential threat and has clashed with previous U.S. administrations over how to handle the regime, which doesn’t officially recognize it.
+Most notably, Netanyahu openly lobbied against President Barack Obama’s landmark 2015 nuclear deal with Iran, which his successor, Donald Trump, pulled out of.

 ‘Sleepwalking’ into war?

-While the White House believes the Israelis are not looking for a wider conflict or a direct war with Iran, particularly given the resources they have fighting in Gaza, U.S. officials can’t be certain, the senior administration official said.
+While the White House believes the Israelis aren’t looking for a wider conflict or a direct war with Iran, particularly given the resources they have fighting in Gaza, U.S. officials can’t be certain, the senior administration official said.

-“There’s this urgency to act,” the official said, “and that’s what happened in Damascus,” referring to the April 1 strike on the consular building that killed two generals and five officers in the Iranian Revolutionary Guard Corps.
+“There’s this urgency to act, and that’s what happened in Damascus,” the official said, referring to the April 1 strike on the consular building, which killed two generals and five officers in the Iranian Revolutionary Guard Corps.
 The official said it’s the same frustration U.S. officials have with the way Israel is operating in Gaza.

 Fawaz Gerges, a professor of international relations and Middle Eastern politics at the London School of Economics, criticized Biden’s ability to translate his concerns into influence over Israel’s military decision-making.